Columbo: Episodes

 Columbo generally maintains a friendly relationship with the murderer until the end, and sometimes even after their confession or incrimination, despite both characters being aware of their adversarial positions.
 The detective usually suspects the murderer within moments of their meeting, or even earlier, often based on their reaction to the news of the victim's death.
-The murderer in turn almost always immediately sees through Columbo's scruffy and absent-minded manner to his underlying investigative intellect, and accordingly takes steps to divert his efforts by disguising evidence, manipulating witnesses, manufacturing evidence to lead Columbo towards a different suspect, and/or feigning irritation as an excuse for declining requests for searches and interrogations.
-In some cases the murderer will even taunt Columbo over his inability to prove their guilt.
+The murderer, in turn, almost always soon sees through Columbo's scruffy and absent-minded manner to his underlying investigative intellect, and accordingly takes steps to divert his efforts by disguising evidence, manipulating witnesses, manufacturing evidence to lead Columbo towards a different suspect, and/or feigning irritation as an excuse for declining requests for searches and interrogations.
+In some cases, the murderer will even taunt Columbo over his inability to prove their guilt.
 There are two sides to Columbo's character: the disarming and unkempt detective and the hidden genius sleuth.
 The genius sometimes starkly manifests itself through his eyes, as when the magician The Great Santini escapes from police handcuffs that Columbo coyly presents him during Santini's show ("Now You See Him...").
 In some instances, such as the avenging elderly mystery writer in "Try and Catch Me" and the terminally ill and deluded actress in "Forgotten Lady", many viewers find the killer more sympathetic than the victim.

 Each episode is generally concluded with Columbo proving the killer's guilt, though some episodes, such as "Swan Song", go on to show the killer confessing or quietly submitting to arrest.
-There are few attempts to deceive the viewer or provide a twist in the tale.
-One exception is "Last Salute to the Commodore", where Robert Vaughn is seen elaborately disposing of a body, but is proved later to have been covering for his alcoholic wife, whom he mistakenly thought to be the murderer.
+There are a few attempts to deceive the viewer or provide a twist in the tale.
+One exception is "Last Salute to the Commodore", where Robert Vaughn is seen elaborately disposing of a body, but later proved to have been covering for his alcoholic wife, whom he mistakenly thought to be the murderer.
 Sometimes, Columbo sets up the murderer with a trick designed to elicit a confession.
 An example occurs in "Dagger of the Mind", in which Columbo flips an evidentiary pearl into the victim's umbrella, bringing about incriminating activity from Nicholas Frame and Lillian Stanhope.